Rey-EL/public-portfolio/cybersecurity-labs/google-cybersecurity-activities/parking-lot-usb-exercise/README.md

 ## Attacker mindset

 An attacker could have used the files on Jorge's USB drive as a distraction, potentially having staged the entire event.
-While an unsuspecting target browsed the files, the attacker could have established a backdoor into the company's systems.
-The sensitive information, including PII, could have been used to target Jorge or others around him, or to gain unauthorized access to the hospital's network.
+For example, while an unsuspecting target browsed the family photos, hidden malware could establish a backdoor into the company's systems.
+The sensitive information, including PII, could also be used to target Jorge or others around him.
+For instance, an attacker could use Jorge's resume to craft a convincing phishing email to his colleagues, or use details from the wedding plans to manipulate a relative into revealing more information.

 ## Risk analysis